hiiamboris/red-cli-gitlab-mirror/mockups/grab/README.md

 that leverages GUI+CLI mixed mode (I externalized this functionality as [console-on-demand.red](console-on-demand.red))

-Build it with `build-grab.red` script
+Build it with `build-grab.red` script.
+Make a shortcut to the exe with desired options and put it into a toolbar or somewhere.

 ```
 grab 5-Jan-2020